Holiday Inn Club Vacations Mount Ascutney Resort is located in Vermont at 485 Hotel Rd, Brownsville, VT 05037.

 A true Vermont experience.

-A large and interesting property located on Mt Acutney.
-It’s set up and design is for the skiing set, but being there in Autumn was just fine.
-A great staff all through the hotel complex.
+A large and interesting property located on Mt Ascutney.
+Its setup and design are for the skiing set, but being there in Autumn was just fine.
+Great staff all throughout the hotel complex.
 “Rooms” were more like small condos, and it was fun walking all around the property on the side of the mountain.

-Kitchen for the restaurant seemed overwhelmed at times, with limited seating and service, but that’s how it is post COVID.
+The kitchen for the restaurant seemed overwhelmed at times, with limited seating and service, but that’s how it is post-COVID.

 Overall, a great locale to explore VT from, and I was able to do much hiking.

-Location is remote and town is 6-7 miles away.
+The location is remote and the town is 6-7 miles away.

 Many condos have 12-24 stairs.
 Ask for lodging with elevators.

-Lovely resort, beautiful villas and lovely grounds.
+Lovely resort, with beautiful villas, and lovely grounds.
 I wish the bar had been open, but they are experiencing staffing shortages like everyone else.
 Love this resort!
 Very nice staff and very clean rooms.